ytorbyk/magento2-geo-store-switcher/README.md

 Before enabling cache you may compile DI.
 For compiling run command (before and after "var/di" directory must be deleted):

     bin/magento setup:di:compile

+<h2>Release notes:</h2>

+<h3>v1.0.0</h3>

+- First release.

+<h3>v1.1.0</h3>

+- Added support of store scope for enabling/disabling.

+- Added support of website scope for all configuration.

+- Added ability to disable module for specific IPs and/or user agents.